victorvd/ReinforcementLearning/Veins_inst.md

 3. **Version mismatches**:
    Make sure the versions of OMNeT++, SUMO, and VEINS are compatible.
 VEINS 5.2 works well with OMNeT++ 5.6.

-### Conclusion

-By following the steps outlined above, you should have VEINS 5.2 running with OMNeT++ and SUMO on your Linux machine.
-You can now start developing and running vehicular network simulations!